 What Type of Accreditation Should an Online Degree Program Have?

-Although most schools have all the information you need located on the home webpage for their institution, you should still check with the school’s admissions office and counselor to make sure they fulfill your requirements and offer you the education you need to succeed.
+Although most schools have all the information you need to be located on the home webpage for their institution, you should still check with the school’s admissions office and counselor to make sure they fulfill your requirements and offer you the education you need to succeed.

 Keep in mind that different career fields may require accreditation from one or more institutions, and make it a point to know your goal and how to get there.
 If you have any questions, you can always call the school or check with the accrediting organization to make sure you’re on the right path.